 Statistical Tighe of Woodstock & Rossanagh

 Statistical Tighe is so named because he was the author of “Statistical Observations Relating to Co.
 Kilkenny 1800-1801”, an invaluable reference book for anyone interested in the history of that county.
 By the time he completed the book, Statistical was one of the wealthiest landowners in Ireland, having inherited both the Rossanagh and Woodstock estates.
-Raised at Woodstock by his Fownes grandparents, he was a pupil at Eton when his father died.
+Raised at Woodstock by his Fownes grandparents and educated at Eton, he was eighteen when his father died.
+His uncle Richard managed the Estate while William was forced to live at Harrow by the Madam.
 He subsequently went on the obligatory Grand Tour between 1788 and 1793, visiting pre-Revolution France, the Netherlands (where he was joined by his mother and sisters) and Italy and then pushing east through Germany and Hungary into Poland, Sweden and Russia.

 Elizabeth Tighe & the Kellyites